Last updated March 16th, 2023.

 Tokyo Tatemono

-Among their main projects is the Hareza Ikebukuro, which is among the largest construction projects in the Ikebukuro area.
+Among their main projects is the Hareza Ikebukuro, among the largest construction projects in the Ikebukuro area.
 It includes a 33-floor office building with eight theater spaces that form a large-scale cinema complex.

 Moreover, it manages membership-based share offices, a subscription-based service offering offices and co-working spaces.